PremKumar135/PremKumar/README.md

 **`Algorithm:`** Xception Network.

 ##### **Responsibility:**
-* The task here is to predict the emotion of the players playing the dart game in entertainment center.
+* The task here is, predict the emotion of the players playing the dart game in entertainment center.
 * Collected the images using the camera used to shoot the players while playing the game
 * Used different augmentation techniques to create more data for the training
 * Tried different face detection model to find out the best face detection system since the camera is nearly 2 metres away from the user.